HarshavardhanaNaganagoudar/ADHD_Dyslexia_EasyScreen/README.md

 ## 💡 Solution Overview

-BrainBuddy is a fun, AI-enhanced tool where children play short cognitive games (task switching, memory recall, etc.).
+ADHD-Dyslexia-EasyScreen is a fun, AI-enhanced tool where children play short cognitive games (reading aloud, task switching, memory recall, etc.).
 The app:
 1. Collects structured gameplay metrics (reaction times, task accuracy, etc.)
 2. Feeds them to a local **Gemma 3n** LLM running via **Ollama**
-3. Returns JSON scores and a **friendly, explainable summary**
+3. Returns JSON scores and a **friendly, explainable summary** — tailored for parents and educators.

-Optionally, users can explore the **web-based Gradio UI on Hugging Face Spaces**.
+4. Designed to be lightweight, private, and engaging — all without internet dependency or diagnostic claims.

 ---

 ## 🏗️ Architecture